relminator/AnyaBasic/readme.txt

 * See the batch and SH files in the samples section.
 * You can also use the accompanying ConTEXT editor as an IDE to make coding a bit easier.

+How to Compile:

+I used Eclipse so it may be different depending on what IDE you use.
+1. File -> Import Existing projects into wokspace.
+2. Project -> Properties -> Java Build Path ->
+	Libraries tab -> Add Jars.
+3. Add all the jars in the /libs folder.
+		* jinput.jar
+		* lwjgl.jar
+		* lwjgl_util.jar
+		* pngdecoder-1.0.jar
+4. Export as a "Runnable Jar"

+Note: AnyaBasic.jar needs to be in the same directory as the native files (DLL, SO, dylib)

 Fun fact: